benmiller314/dsam2024fall/oldplans/week-01.md

     </blockquote>
 </details> <!--/ fun quotes -->

-<p><strong>Grok-<em>writing</em></strong>, as I will use the term, means _using writing to internalize a discussion_: to drink it in and set it down and make what had been only air and vibrations &ndash; ephemeral sound &ndash; into something you can return to, perhaps repeatedly.
-In other words, please save your grok-writing somewhere you'll be able to find it again.</p>
+<p><strong>Grok-<em>writing</em></strong>, as I will use the term, means <em>using writing to internalize a discussion</em>: to drink it in and set it down and make what had been only air and vibrations &ndash; ephemeral sound &ndash; into something you can return to, perhaps repeatedly.
+One implication: please save your grok-writing somewhere you'll be able to find it again!</p>

 <p>Procedurally, this also draws on the Canadian tradition of "inkshedding," whereby we all write privately in a public space, but knowing that <strong>we will be expected to share <em>>something</em> from what we just wrote</strong>.
 I won't collect it, and we won't discuss it.
 Instead, we'll go around and each read some excerpt (how long is up to each of us) and then say, simply, "Thank you."</p>